nwojke/deep_sort/README.md

 integrate appearance information based on a deep appearance descriptor.
 See the [arXiv preprint](https://arxiv.org/abs/1703.07402) for more information.

-## Dependencies

-The code is compatible with Python 2.7 and 3.
-The following dependencies are needed to run the tracker:

-* NumPy
-* sklearn
-* OpenCV

-Additionally, feature generation requires TensorFlow (>= 1.0).

 ## Installation

-First, clone the repository:
+First, clone the repository and install dependencies:
 ```
 git clone https://github.com/nwojke/deep_sort.git
+cd deep_sort

+# The following command installs all the dependencies required to run the
+# tracker and regenerate detections.
+If you only need to run the tracker with
+# existing detections, you can use pip install -r requirements.txt instead.
+pip install -r requirements-gpu.txt
 ```
 Then, download pre-generated detections and the CNN checkpoint file from [here](https://drive.google.com/open?id=18fKzfqnqhqW3s9zwsCbnVJ5XF2JFeqMp).